 So there is a mortality arbitrage here for the buyer since the cost of the expected future premiums on the policy are significantly less than the death benefit.
 If the buyer can accumulate a diverse selection of policies, the buyer is essentially acquiring a stream of future cashflows that is not dependent on whether the equity markets or interest rates go up or down.
 The uncorrelated nature of these cash flows is what has drawn the interest of very large and sophisticated institutional investors like Berkshire Hathaway, Fortress, Apollo, and Blackstone who have collectively invested billions of dollars in the asset class.

 In the wake of high P/E ratios and low bond yields these past few years, investment has increasingly entered the life settlement space mainly from large institutional investors.
-A goal of the asset class should be to increasingly offer access to the space to RIAs and their retail clients with superb technical expertise and a focus on efficiency.
+A goal of the asset class should be to increasingly offer access to the space to RIAs and their retail clients with superb technical skills and a focus on efficiency.
 This is exactly what Colva Capital aims to do.